 For the first time in his life, Carlos Cid Álvares is living abroad.
 He says he couldn’t reject the offer to lead a century-old institution with an excellent reputation like Banco Nacional Ultramarino.

-Álvares arrived a year ago in Macau, a city he had visited on holiday twenty years ago.
+Álvares arrived a year ago in Macao, a city he had visited on holiday twenty years ago.
 The difference between then and now, he says, is huge.
 “I’m sure some people miss the old traditional Macao, but nowadays it’s better.”

-Macau is the first place he has lived in outside Portugal, though throughout his career he often travelled abroad for work reasons.
+Macao is the first place he has lived in outside Portugal, though throughout his career he often travelled abroad for work reasons.
 He admits that he misses his friends and the beach, but that the adjustment has been “frankly easy”.

-He arrived in Macau in March 2018 to head Banco Nacional Ultramarino (BNU).
+He arrived in Macao in March 2018 to head Banco Nacional Ultramarino (BNU).
 “I couldn’t refuse the opportunity to again be number one at a bank, this one 117 years old, with positive results and enviable financial health,” he states.
 He succeeded from former BNU CEO Pedro Cardoso that year.

 Carlos Álvares lists various strong points of the institution he now leads, such as the fact that it is one of Macao’s two currency-issuing banks, its longstanding relationship with the gaming operators and corporations based here and the fact that a thousand bank accounts are opened every month, “largely due to the strong image of the bank and the people who work here.”

 He highlights two challenges.
 The bank’s client base is aging.
 “It’s not a concern now, though it will be in ten or fifteen years.
 It has 240,000 clients, but with a strong market share in people over fifty years old,” he explains.
-And the bank needs to build closer relationships with small and medium sized enterprises (SMEs).
+And the bank needs to build closer relationships with small and medium-sized enterprises (SMEs).
 “We’re very good with the casinos and large companies but not so good with SMEs.
 So we’re making an effort to position ourselves closer.”